 Every Memorial Day weekend, women from across the country come together for the Women Outdoors National Gathering: three wonderful days of fun and adventure at the Sargent Center in southern New Hampshire.
 Whether you are a hiker or biker, kayaker or swimmer, birder or star gazer, painter or poet, writer or reader, the Women Outdoors Gathering has something for almost everyone.
-Nature’s Classroom is now leasing the Sargent Center from Boston University so we are fortunate we are able to continue in the place we have come to love.
+Nature’s Classroom is now leasing the Sargent Center from Boston University so we are fortunate we are able to continue holding the Gathering in the place we have come to love.

-Here are some of the kinds of member-led workshops we offer at the Gathering: Bike ride to Harrisville, Nature Walk to Heron Rookery, Receiving: The Law and the Spirit, Seeing Differently – A Workshop in Photography, Packing Safety Gear for Kayak Trips, Beginning Kayaking, Lantern Making Workshop, REIKI – Energy Healing Experience, Evening Birding, Wonders of the night sky, Native American Flute, Intermediate Kayaking, Paddle at nearby Edward MacDowell Lake, Leave No Trace Awareness Workshop, Intermediate Kayaking, Hancock Bike Ride, Making Celtic Knots, Quirky Races – Fun Competition Event for large group, Beginning Two-Step.
+Here are some of the kinds of member-led workshops we offer at the Gathering: Bike ride to Harrisville, Nature Walk to Heron Rookery, Receiving: The Law and the Spirit, Seeing Differently – A Workshop in Photography, Packing Safety Gear for Kayak Trips, Beginning Kayaking, Lantern Making Workshop, REIKI – Energy Healing Experience, Evening Birding, Wonders of the night sky, Native American Flute, Intermediate Kayaking, Paddle at nearby Edward MacDowell Lake, Leave No Trace Awareness Workshop, Intermediate Kayaking, Hancock Bike Ride, Making Celtic Knots, Quirky Races – Fun Competition Event for large group.

 On Sunday evening, we have the keynote address followed by our always entertaining Coffee House Review – a talent show of Women Outdoors members.
 We end the evening with a campfire, s’mores and sing-along.

 Nature's Classroom operates the Sargent Center in Hancock, New Hampshire.
 Located in the Monadnock region of southern New Hampshire, the 800-acre camp features hiking and biking trails and a large lake – Half Moon Pond – for canoeing, kayaking, swimming and relaxing.
 Perhaps most important, the meals at the Gathering are fabulous.